-The current sign-up bonus is 50,000 Ultimate Rewards points after reaching the minimum spending requirement of $4,000 in the first 3 months the account is open.
-You also earn 5,000 additional points for adding an authorized user who makes at least 1 purchase during the first 3 months.
-However, we do not recommend this due to Chase’s 5/24 rule, ad it may make it harder for the authorized user to open other Chase cards.
-The $95 annual fee on this card waived the first year.
+Note: you could also earn 5,000 additional points for adding an authorized user who makes at least 1 purchase during the first 3 months.
+However, we do not recommend this due to Chase’s 5/24 rule, and it may make it harder for the authorized user to open other Chase cards.

 How to Redeem Ultimate Rewards Points for Maximum Value